 For poultry business, the cost of starting might be expensive putting into consideration the different things you will need to buy.

 Although these costs are one-off, you still need to look at your pocket before making your decision.

 For example, let’s say you want to start a chicken farm of 1,000 birds (layers to be precise), you will need to put some things in place before you start.

-This will include land – bought or rented (if you don’t have one yet), build a coop where you will put the birds, drinkers, feeders, etc.
+This will include land – purchased or rented (if you don’t have one yet), build a coop where you will put the birds, drinkers, feeders, etc.

-If you are someone that doesn’t have enough money, you might want to go for the other options, although you can start a poultry business on a budget.
+If you are someone that doesn’t have enough money, you might want to go for other options, although you can start a poultry business on a budget.

 If you decide to start a catfish farm instead, putting into consideration the same quantity of 1,000 fries, the cost of putting up the equipment will not be much compared to that of a poultry farm.